UCL-CCS/esmacs-input-creation-docs/docs/index.md

 *  protein sequence must be complete with no gaps between residues

 It is assumed throughout that the reader is familiar with the PDB format used to store atomic coordinates.
+We further suppose that you either have the AmberTools available in your run path or know how to adapt the path used to execute the commands.

 ## Outcomes